andreamoleri/DataArchitecture/README.md

 The `generateFlights` method is called to create a list of flight documents for the airport.
 This method generates random details for each flight, including:
-- **Destination Airport**: selected randomly from the list of all airports, ensuring it is different from the current airport.
+- **Destination Airport:** selected randomly from the list of all airports, ensuring it is different from the current airport.
-- **Flight Date and Time**: a random date within the next 10 days and a random time.
+- **Flight Date and Time:** a random date within the next 10 days and a random time.
-- **Flight Duration**: a random duration between 1 and 14 hours.
+- **Flight Duration:** a random duration between 1 and 14 hours.
-- **Operator**: randomly chosen from a predefined list of airline operators.
+- **Operator:** randomly chosen from a predefined list of airline operators.
-- **Price per Person**: a random price between 39 and 499.
+- **Price per Person:** a random price between 39 and 499.

 Each flight document includes an array of seat documents, generated by the `generateSeats` method.
 Each seat is initialized with a status of "Vacant" and a unique seat ID.
 The total number of seats across all flights is calculated